Ultimate Guide to Patient Portal Development

 According to a report published by Chime, 83 percent of acute care organizations stated high use of patient portals by users in 2021, as compared to 74 percent in 2020.
 The Covid-19 pandemic is a key reason for the surge in patient portal usage in today’s time.

-A patient portal is a mobile or web-based solution that offers access to healthcare and medical data (health records, personal profiles, payments, etc.) at any given time.
+A patient portal is a mobile and/or web-based solution that offers access to healthcare and medical data (health records, personal profiles, payments, etc.) at any given time.
 The goal of developing patient portal software is to keep patients engaged, increase health literacy, and build communication between healthcare providers and patients.

 The patient portal is an effective solution to save effort and time while delivering healthcare services.
 Developing a custom patient portal software is an ideal choice as it offers a range of features and design choices, and gives a personal touch.